Historiography in the Middle Ages: Medieval historiography studies in history as a discipline

-Other significant contributions include Bernard Guenée’s History and Historical Culture of the Medieval West (1980) and Franz-Josef Schmale’s Introduction to the Functions and Forms of Medieval Historiography (1985).
+Other significant contributions include Bernard Guenée's History and Historical Culture of the Medieval West (1980) and Franz-Josef Schmale's Introduction to the Functions and Forms of Medieval Historiography (1985).
 Both works explored medieval historical knowledge, conceptions of time, the role of sacred history, and the functions and audiences of historical writing.
 A thematic method was adopted to analyze texts, and many studies since have focused on specific genres, regions, periods, or even individual works.
 Reviews of national historiographies exist for England, Italy, and Spain, while in France a five-volume Typology of Historical Sources of the Western European Middle Ages was published.
 Critical editions appeared for early medieval annals, world chronicles, hagiographies, episcopal and monastic histories, and private chronicles.
 As Deliyannis observed, analyzing a single text often proves more manageable than attempting a comprehensive study of medieval history.
 In 2003, a general study of medieval historiography, edited by D. Deliyannis, was published in Leiden, reflecting the state of the field.
 Gabrielle Spiegel praised it as both accessible and insightful.

 In Soviet historiography, the Marxist approach led to early general studies of medieval Western historiography.
-O. L. Weinstein’s The Historiography of the Middle Ages appeared in 1940 and was reissued in 1964.
-E. A. Kosminsky's lecture series from 1938–1947 was published in 1963 with contributions from scholars including S. D. Skazkin and E. V. Gutnova.
-A. D. Lublinskaya's on the study of the sources of the history of the Middle Ages was published, 1955 textbook addressed medieval source studies, while Gutnova’s handbooks (1974, 1985) explored 19th-century medieval historiography.
+O. L. Weinstein's The Historiography of the Middle Ages appeared in 1940 and was reissued in 1964.
+E. A. Kosminsky's lecture series from 1938 to 1947 was published in 1963 with contributions from scholars including S. D. Skazkin and E. V. Gutnova.
+A. D. Lublinskaya's on the study of the sources of the history of the Middle Ages was published, 1955 textbook addressed medieval source studies, while Gutnova's handbooks (1974, 1985) explored 19th-century medieval historiography.
 Since 2000, scholars from the Institute of General History of the Russian Academy of Sciences have continued publishing new monographs, textbooks, and source editions.